Coalville, Utah: Economy

-Some residents of the Coalville area pursue careers in farming, ranching, construction, public education, and county government—though many commutes to the Wasatch Front.
+Some residents of the Coalville area pursue careers in farming, ranching, construction, public education, and county government—though many commute to the Wasatch Front.
 Ranchers in the area primarily raise beef and dairy cows, sheep, and mink.
 Crops such as alfalfa and wheat are also cultivated.

-There are two grocery stores, five restaurants, two motels, and several small gas/convenience stores.
+There is a small grocery store, a few restaurants, two motels, and several small gas/convenience stores.
 A health clinic serves residents of Coalville and other settlements in northern Summit County, as well as a dental office.
 Vacant commercial real estate continues to be a problem, especially along the main street, as is the case in many small towns in rural America—an effect of urbanization.